xxc3nsoredxx/sedutil/FEATURES.md

   * This adds unnecessary bloat to the image

 Anything not listed, but cut, was mainly to remove unnecessary bloat from the image.
-See [the kernel defconfig](images/sedutil/board/kernel.config) for a detailed list if interested.
+See [the kernel defconfig][kernel defconfig] for a detailed list if interested.

 ## uClibc
 The original version linked against glibc.